 We are changing this.
 The Global Fund for Forgotten People supports projects that go to places where other people don’t go, tackle the issues that others aren’t tackling and help those that everyone else has forgotten:

-People with Neglected diseases
+People with Neglected Diseases

-Children Born with Disabilities
+Children and Adults with Disabilities

 |Member in Charge / Chief Executive||Lisa Simpson||[email protected]|